yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 :white_check_mark: 4.
 What Is NPM?

-> - NPM is short for Node Package Manager, it is an online library for download open-source javaScript projects, we can manage packages via NPM.
+> - NPM is short for Node Package Manager, it is an online library for `download manage open-source javaScript projects`.
 <br/>

 :white_check_mark: 4.1 Why Use NPM?